-The Scribbler also has some built-in batterylevel indicator lights.
+The Scribbler also has some built-in battery-level indicator lights.
 The red LED on the robot remains lit when the power levels are high (or in the good range).
 It starts to flash when the battery level runs low.
-There is also an similar LED on the Fluke dongle.
+There is also a similar LED on the Fluke dongle.
 Can you find it?
 Just wait until the battery levels run low and you will see it flashing.

 You can use battery-level sensing to define behaviors for robots so that they are carried out only when there is sufficient power available.
-For example: Make sure that you dispose used batteries properly and responsibly.
-Batteries may contain hazardous materials like cadmium, mercury, lead, lithium, etc. which can be deadly pollutants if disposed in landfills.
-Find out your nearest battery recycling or disposal option to ensure proper disposal.
+For example: